YuehuaZhu/ProxyGML/README.md

    - Cars-196 ([Img](http://imagenet.stanford.edu/internal/car196/car_ims.tgz), [Annotation](http://imagenet.stanford.edu/internal/car196/cars_annos.mat))
    - Stanford Online Products ([Link](https://cvgl.stanford.edu/projects/lifted_struct/))

-2. All datasets are preprocessed as follows ( take CUB200-2011 for example)  and stored in .\data
+2. We train our model in the paradigm of classification.
+So all datasets are preprocessed into training/testing parts as follows ( take CUB200-2011 for example)  and stored in .\data

 ```
 cub200